CHAD BERGINNIS, CFM

 - Communicate and coordinate with other professional organizations and partners with common goals and interests.

-- Oversee a nation-wide Floodplain Manager Certification (CFM) program for professionals in the field.
+- Oversee a nationwide floodplain manager certification program for professionals in the field.

 LARRY A. LARSON, P.E., CFM

-Ms. Danler came to the Association of State Floodplain Managers, Inc. in June 2011 after serving in numerous capacities at the Federal, State, Regional and local levels.
-Most recently, as the Executive Director of the Fox Waterway Agency in Illinois, Ms. Danler focused on a holistic and practical approach to watershed and floodplain management, water quality, and lakes and river restoration.
-She served as public speaker, media contact, and legislative liaison, with a particular focus on watershed and regional strategic planning, collaborative government, leveraged funding, water quality, soil erosion, wetland, shoreline and lakes/river restoration, and dredging.
-Ms. Danler has also served as Co-Chair of the Environment and Natural Resources subcommittee of the Chicago Metropolitan Agency for Planning, Trustee for the Village of Richmond, Illinois, and previously worked for the U.S. Environmental Protection Agency, Region 5, Chicago.
-She has a Bachelor's of Science in Biological Sciences from Northern Illinois University.
+Ingrid Wadsworth came to ASFPM in June 2011 having served in numerous capacities at the federal, state, regional and local levels in Chicago and surrounding areas.
+Most recently, as executive director of the Fox Waterway Agency in Illinois, Wadsworth focused on practical and community-based approaches to watershed and floodplain management, flooding, water quality, and lakes and river restoration, where she earned several awards and honors.
+As a public speaker, media contact, legislative liaison and technical expert, she also served as co-chair of the Environment and Natural Resources Subcommittee of the Chicago Metropolitan Agency for Planning, Trustee for the village of Richmond, Illinois, and worked as an enforcement officer for U.S. Environmental Protection Agency, Region 5, Chicago.
+She is a proud alumni of Northern Illinois University where she earned her Bachelor's of Science in Biological Sciences.

-- Manage day-to-day administrative functions of the Association including personnel, financial management including grants and fundraising, recordkeeping, and policies and procedures;
+- Manage day-to-day administrative functions of the association including personnel and financial management, grants and fundraising, recordkeeping and policies and procedures.

-- Serve as liaison with all members, partners and stakeholders to further the mission of the ASFPM;
+- Serve as liaison with all members, partners and stakeholders to further ASFPM's mission.

-Alan Lulloff is Science Services Program Manager for the Association of State Floodplain Managers (ASFPM) managing research and outreach projects for the association.
-In addition to ASFPM's published reports, ASFPM's Science Services program also has developed training materials for one-day workshops on Coastal No Adverse Impact and has conducted ten Coastal No Adverse Workshops over the past three years on the Atlantic Coast and the Gulf of Mexico.
+Alan Lulloff is a senior project manager with the Flood Science Center, managing research and outreach projects for the association.
+In addition to ASFPM's published reports, ASFPM's FSC program also has developed training materials for one-day workshops on Coastal No Adverse Impact and has conducted 10 Coastal No Adverse Workshops over the past three years on the Atlantic Coast and Gulf of Mexico.